| Title: | Graph Community Detection Methods into Systematic Conservation Planning |

 A typical Lagrangian output is a set of files representing the likelihood of a point moving from an origin (source) to a destination (target).
 This can be represented using a list of .txt/.csv files (as many as the origin points) including information for the destination probability.
 The .txt/.csv files need to be named in an increasing order.
 The name of the files need to correspond to the numbering of the points, in order for the algorithm to match the coordinates with the points.

-: feature name.
+feature: feature name.

-: longitude of the origin (source).
+from.X: longitude of the origin (source).

-: latitude of the origin (source).
+from.Y: latitude of the origin (source).

-: longitude of the destination (target).
+to.X: longitude of the destination (target).

-: latitude of the destination (target).
+to.Y: latitude of the destination (target).

-: connection weight.
+weight: connection weight.

 preprocess_graphs,